Home

 Two Main Reasons for Knee Injuries in Runners

-Physiotherapy in Cambridge for Running
+Physiotherapy in Cambridge, Galt, and Preston for Running

 Why is it that most running injuries occur at the knee or in the lower leg?
 Is there some common factor that might be involved?
 The authors of this study set out to look for some answers to these questions.
 They didn't do a study themselves of runners.
 Instead they turned to the literature and did a search of all the published articles on running injuries.